 U-Visa’s are not automatic, and can only be granted if the appropriate paperwork is sent to Homeland Security via the law enforcement agency where the criminal activity occurred.

 In order to certify a petition, the petitioner should submit evidence, attached to their petition, of their cooperation with law enforcement.
-The officers or detectives involved must concur that a U-Visa applicant has both cooperated with law enforcement and will cooperate in any subsequent prosecution before Chief Rogers certifies the application.
+The officers or detectives involved must concur that a U-Visa applicant has both cooperated with law enforcement and will cooperate in any subsequent prosecution before Chief Palmer certifies the application.

 The Snohomish Police Department is under no legal obligation to sign off on a declaration and may do so at its discretion.
 Certification does not automatically grant an immigration benefit.
 Without law enforcement certification, the U-Visa will be denied.